Improving payment times

 Invoices entered into an accounts payable system during a quarter, but paid in the next quarter, should be captured in the original quarter where it was first entered into the system.
 This means when you capture data for quarterly reporting, you will need to allow at least 10 working days after the quarter to extract the data.
 This is because some invoices entered towards the end of a quarter will likely be paid in the subsequent quarter but still within 10 working days.

-Below is an extract from the approved Cabinet paper.
+Below is an extract from the approved Cabinet paper and confirmed in the Cabinet minute.
 It outlines the types of invoices in and out of scope for payment time reporting:

 The requirements will only apply to domestic trade invoices